epfl-lara/stainless/core/src/sphinx/options.rst

 Configuration File
 ------------------

 Stainless supports setting default values for command line options configuration files.
-The file must be named ``stainless.conf`` or ``.stainless.conf`` and be a valid HOCON file.
+To specify configuration file you can use the option ```--config-file=FILE``.
+The default is ``stainless.conf`` or ``.stainless.conf``.
+The file should be a valid HOCON file.

 For example, consider the config file containin the following lines: